MG4 EV: First generation (EH32; 2022)

-XPower
+MG4 EV XPower

 A dual-motor, all-wheel-drive, performance-oriented model of the MG4 EV called XPower has been available since July 2023.
 It was marketed in China as the MG Mulan Triumph Edition.
 Exterior changes compared to the standard MG4 include a 18-inch alloy wheels, orange-painted XPower brake calipers, trim accents, and a Racing Green exterior paint option.

 The powertrain combines dual electric motors, 150 kW at the front and 170 kW at the rear– for a combined output of 320 kW and 600 Nm of torque.
 It is equipped with Dynamic Cornering Control System that combines an electronic locking differential with torque vectoring.
 MG claimed a 0–100 km/h acceleration figure in 3.8 seconds.
 It also uses a modified chassis setup, by using a 25 percent stiffer suspension with recalibrated spring and dampers and stiffer anti-roll-bars, sharper steering, larger 345 mm disc brakes, and a stronger setting for the regenerative braking.